sakoho81/miplib/Readme.md

 - Fourier Ring/Shell Correlation (FRC/FSC) based image resolution analysis -- and several blind image restoration methods based on FRC/FSC.
 - Image quality analysis
 - ...
--

 The library is distributed under a BSD open source license.

 ## How do I install it?

 I would recommend going with the *Anaconda* Python distribution, as it removes all the hassle from installing the necessary packages.
 MIPLIB should work on all platforms (Windows, MacOS, Linux), however I do not actively test it on Windows.
-On MacOS the CUDA GPU acceleration currently does not work, because there are no NVIDIA drivers available for the latest OS versions.

 ### Here's how to setup your machine for development: